azurecurve/azrcrv-gallery-from-folder/readme.txt

 License: 		GPLv2 or later
 License URI: 	http://www.gnu.org/licenses/gpl-2.0.html

-Loas gallery of thumbnails from folder; full-size images linked from thumbnail.
+Loads a gallery of thumbnails from a folder; full-size images are linked from thumbnail.

 == Description ==

 # Description

-Load gallery from folder.
+Gallery From Folder is a simple plugin which will read a folder and display a gallery of all thumbnails with links to the original full-size image.

+The [gallery-from-folder] shortcode can be provided with either an alt_id parameter referning a specific name, or a post_id for a ClassicPress post.

+An example of the shortcode is [gallery-from-folder alt_id="sample-gallery"]

 == Installation ==